 Determine Traffic Flow

-Determine the Focal Point
+Identify the Focal Point

 Some rectangular living rooms are very long and narrow, creating the feel of a tunnel or bowling alley.
 To help remedy this effect, create a conversation area at one end of the room.
-Place a small end table between two chairs facing each other or angled, facing out if there is a window.
+Place a small end table between two chairs facing each other or angled and facing out if there is a window.
 Place a loveseat against the short wall to help stop the eye.

-Large rectangular living rooms provide a multitude of furniture arrangement options.
+Large rectangular living rooms can accommodate a multitude of furniture arrangements.
 To help fill the space and create a balanced look, float furniture in the middle of the room.
-Place two sofas back-to-back, separated by a sofa table in between.
-Place a coffee table in front of each sofa followed by one or two chairs, creating two conversation areas.
-Alternatively, create a U-shaped conversation area in front of a fireplace or TV on a long wall, leaving a walkway behind the sofa.
+Place two sofas face to face, separated by a coffee table in between.
+Always include a large area rug (or layer multiple rugs) to make it feel complete.
+Or, create a U-shaped conversation area in front of a fireplace or TV on a long wall, leaving a walkway behind the sofa.